How to Act, Dress, and Speak Like a Lady

 - Remembers the rule, "Neither a borrower or lender be".
 She never lends money to friends and family or borrows from them.
 A lady recognises that the habit of lending and borrowing money between friends and family can put a strain on relationships.
 If someone she knows asks her for money, she will offer alternative solutions, such as applying for a loan from a bank or credit union.

 - Is in charge of her finances and reviews them regularly.

 - Invests for her future, such as retirement.

-- Invests time and/or money in her Financial education - such as reading personal finance books, visiting personal finance websites, attend seminars or use a financial advisor or planner.
+- Invests time and/or money in her financial education - such as reading personal finance books, visiting personal finance websites, attending seminars, or using a financial advisor or planner.

 I hope you found this article useful.
-I have included a couple of fun questionaires below which you may like to fill out.
 If you have any comments, please leave them in the comments box below.

 Why do you wish to be a lady?
 Please tick one or more from the following answers.